wp-plugins/flash-album-gallery/readme.txt

 == Changelog ==

+= v1.84 - 26.09.2012 =
+* Fixed: edit thumbnail not worked on some servers (Major Fix)
+* Fixed: gallery deep linkining

 = v1.83 - 12.09.2012 =
 * Updated: PhotoSwipe library and make it default alternative gallery
 * Updated: Now FlAGallery widget in mobile browser opens galleries on new page, but not in popup